-Measurement.
-It is anticipated that IPSAS 41 will not have a significant impact on the Authority's financial statements.
-This will be assessed more fully closer to the effective date of adoption.
+It is anticipated that neither IPSAS 41 nor 42 will have an impact on the Authority's financial statements, but this will be assessed more fully closer to the effective date of adoption.

 These financial statements have been prepared on a going concern basis and the accounting policies set out below have been applied consistently to all periods presented.
 The financial statements are presented in Cayman Islands dollars using the historical cost basis of accounting except as modified for the revaluation of financial instruments at fair value.